Quick Facts: Earning an Ed.D. in Tennessee

 - Be recommended for licensure by the state-approved educator preparation program

-Instructional Leadership License—Beginning (ILL-B/ILL)
+Instructional Leader License—Beginning (ILL-B)

 - Have completed a state-approved instructional leader preparation program